leandroslc/my-site/_posts/en/building-your-own-linq-provider-in-dotnet.md

----
-title: 'Building your own LINQ provider in .NET'
-excerpt: 'Obviously creating an ORM is far beyond the scope 😄, but at least I will show the initial steps of how to create your own LINQ provider.'
-coverImage: '/assets/blog/building-your-own-linq-provider-in-dotnet/cover.webp'
-date: '2023-05-15T17:40:00.000Z'
-ogImageUrl: '/assets/blog/building-your-own-linq-provider-in-dotnet/cover.webp'
-tags:
-  - .NET
-  - C#
----

 The [LINQ](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) became essential in the .NET ecosystem, introducing functional characteristics since 2008.

 With the advent of [Entity Framework (EF)](https://learn.microsoft.com/pt-br/ef/core/querying/) and the adoption of LINQ in other technologies like in the [ORM NHibernate](https://nhibernate.info/doc/nhibernate-reference/querylinq.html), the [MongoDb driver](https://www.mongodb.com/docs/drivers/csharp/current/fundamentals/linq/) and even for data querying in files like JSON and XML, it is more common to find LINQ in a C# application.
 But you know how this process works?
 And what are the characteristics that distinguishes it from a simple [Iterator](https://refactoring.guru/design-patterns/iterator)?